Mount Collins

 Mount Collins is a mountain in the Great Smoky Mountains, located in the Southeastern United States.
 It has an elevation of 6188 ft above sea level.
-Located along the Appalachian Trail between Clingmans Dome and Newfound Gap, the mountain is a popular destination for thru-hikers.
+Located along the Appalachian Trail between Kuwohi and Newfound Gap, the mountain is a popular destination for thru-hikers.
 A backcountry shelter and a major trail junction are located along the mountain's northeastern slope.
-The mountain's summit is located amidst the Southern Appalachian spruce-fir forest that covers much of the upper elevations in the central Smokies.
+The mountain's summit is covered by a southern Appalachian spruce–fir forest.